samanajd2/gost-v2/README.md

 **The advantage of GOST v2 is that it supports encapsulating Shadowsocks with obfs4, which v3 still does not support yet.**

+**So I updated the dependencies - especially obfs4 - to the latest version, then rebuilt.**

 =======================

 gost - GO Simple Tunnel